Chloe Mumford - 4 min read

-Businesses are adopting direct sourcing contingent work (CW) programs at steady rates.
-However, we all want the best of the best and it’s hard to know how to achieve this.
-No surprises, the solution is a blend of people and technology.
-Modern talent portals are able to give your direct sourcing CW program a significant boost.
-Nevertheless, to do this you need a digital MSP – the ‘people’ aspect of this mix is instrumental to the success of your program.
-Here’s why.
+Businesses are steadily adopting direct sourcing contingent workforce programs.
+However, we all want the best of the best, and it’s hard to know how to get there.
+The solution is a blend of people and technology.
+Modern talent portals are able to give your direct sourcing contingent workforce program a significant boost.
+To really get it right, you need a MSP – the ‘people’ aspect of this mix is instrumental to the success of your program.

 What is a direct sourcing CW program?

 A direct sourcing CW program is when a workforce solutions partner provides you with a recruiting team that sources contingent workers for you.

 According to a study by SIA, 62% of enterprise organizations that currently use contingent workers have either implemented some form of a direct sourcing program or plan to.

 Building a contingent workforce is a business trend you should certainly follow.
 A study from Gartner reveals that 32% of organizations are replacing full-time employees with contingent workers.
 Their primary reason for this is focused on saving costs, and it is working.